How we test products

 You're also likely to find gel mattress toppers and gel pillows marketed as cooling products.

-As a standalone material, gel is very responsive.
+As a standalone material, gel is very responsive, meaning it feels comfortably bouncy and springs back into shape quickly.

-But, it's pretty rare to find pure gel mattresses, and you're much more likely to find gel foam mattresses.👌
+But it's pretty rare to find pure gel beds, and you're much more likely to find gel foam mattresses.👌

-The Dreams TheraPur ActiGel Glacier 3600 mattress is one of our top-choice cooling gel mattresses.
+The Dreams TheraPur mattress is one of our top-choice cooling gel mattresses.

 Gel mattress versus gel foam mattress